NoobMaester/odin-landingPage/README.md

 # odin-landingPage
-Making use of different styling methods from CSS foundation course.
+Making use of different styling methods from CSS foundations course.